Recovering from trauma can often be difficult and slow going. What works for one person may not help someone else at all.

 - Consider distance.
 Is your prospective therapist close to your home or workplace?
 Do they offer virtual visits?

 - Verify that your therapist is licensed in your state and is experienced working with PTSD.

 And finally, give yourself permission to change therapists.

 The first therapist you visit might not turn out to be a good fit.
 It’s OK to consider your initial visits as a kind of interview process to find the therapist that’s right for you.

 Most insurance plans offer some coverage for mental health services, although deductible amounts and copays will vary from policy to policy.

 Original Medicare, Medicare Advantage plans, and Medicaid also provide mental health benefits.

-If you don’t have health insurance and you’re looking for affordable PTSD treatment, try looking for a therapist who has a sliding-scale fee structure.
+If you do not have health insurance and you’re looking for affordable PTSD treatment, try looking for a therapist who has a sliding-scale fee structure.

 And if you need low-cost or free therapy, a community mental health center near you is an excellent starting point.

 Trauma can cause physiological, neurological, and emotional effects.
 If the effects of trauma last longer than a month, or cause disruptions in your normal way of functioning, you may have PTSD.